Quarter (Canadian coin)

-The quarter, short for quarter dollar, is a Canadian coin worth 25 cents or one-fourth of a Canadian dollar.
+In Canada, a quarter, short for quarter dollar, is a coin worth 25 cents, equal to 1/4 of a Canadian dollar.
 It is a small, circular coin of silver colour.
-According to the Royal Canadian Mint, the official name for the coin is the 25-cent piece, but in practice, it is usually called a "quarter", much like its American counterpart.
+According to the Royal Canadian Mint, the official name for the coin is the 25-cent piece, but in practice, it is usually called a quarter, much like its American counterpart.
 In Canadian French, it is called a caribou.
 The coin is produced at the mint's facility in Winnipeg, Manitoba.

 History

 Early coinage (1870–1910)

 The first coinage minted for what would later become the Canadian Confederation originated in legislation enacted in 1853.
 Per the Act 16 Vict. c.
 158, the Province of Canada was to issue "dollars, cents, and mills" that would co-circulate with English shillings and pence.
 While bronze and silver coins were initially struck at the Royal Mint in 1858, these only included currency up to twenty-cents.
 When the first coinage for the Dominion of Canada was struck in 1870, only silver coins were issued, which included a twenty-five cent piece in substitution for the twenty-cent coin.
 This denomination change brought the new monetary system, which was based on the United States gold dollar concurrently with the British sovereign, into conformity with the United States quarter.
 In a related event, the Canadian government also issued twenty-five cent notes to provide the country with fractional currency.
 By doing so, this relieved the "strain consequent" upon the removal from circulation of United States silver.

 Canadian quarters initially weighed 89.66 gr and were roughly 24 mm in diameter with a plain edge.
 The obverse featured a portrait of Queen Victoria (designed by Leonard C. Wyon) wearing a tiara, while the reverse had the denomination and date under a crown within a wreath.
 Public opinion of this new coin was positive as the American Journal of Numismatics and Bulletin of American Numismatic and Archæological Societies noted that the quarter was considered "more convenient than the old twenty cent piece".
 In 1871, two varieties of quarters co-circulated: those without a mintmark were made by the Royal Mint, while "H" marked coins were made in Birmingham, England, by Ralph Heaton & Sons.
 Heaton & Sons continued to mint only "H" marked quarters for 1872.
 No quarters were struck by the Royal Mint or Heaton for Canada in 1873 as there was an increased demand for "Imperial coinage".
 Heaton continued to mint quarters for Canada afterward from 1874 to 1883.
-There was a four-year hiatus during this period as the coins were transitioned from a plan to a milled edge.
+There was a four-year hiatus during this period as the coins were transitioned from a plain to a milled edge.